RKR

 Skills & Tools

-Python Kali Linux Penetration Testing Offensive Security Automation Bug Bounty Metasploit Wireshark Burp Suite Nmap SQL Injection XSS
+Python Kali Linux Penetration Testing Offensive Security Automation Bug Bounty Metasploit Wireshark Wifite Subzy PHP Networking Arch Linux Hashcat Nuclei WAF Burp Suite Caido Nmap SQL Injection XSS Android Hacking RAT Java Script C++

 Research Projects